Running A Business

 Turning down work doesn’t always mean your customer will come back when you’re ready for them.
 You could lose customers in the long run if you can’t scale your efforts to meet their needs.

-Think again about the cost of acquiring a new customer versus retaining one.
+Think about the cost of acquiring a new customer versus retaining one.
 Once you start limiting your existing customers or turning leads away, your company is losing money while its marketing costs are increasing.
 Don’t think of your new hire as an additional expense but rather an asset to help you scale.

 Fortunately, there are multiple options for taking on additional talent.
 You can contract out work until you have enough demand to bring on a full-time employee.
 You can also take on paid interns to help with basic work and then train them to become staff.
 Finally, you can hire part-time work with the goal of bringing them on full time once your business grows into it.

 Remember, taking on a new hire isn’t just an expense or opportunity for growth—they’ll also take time from you.
 You’ll need to train them, manage them, and work alongside them to meet the demand of your customers.
-This requires a certain degree of emotional intelligence if you strive to be a manager that people want to keep working for.

 • Creating company documents and infrastructure.
 Within the first year, you’ll likely create a company handbook as well as several policies and rules for how your business operates.